Real food for kids matters — it’s not only for adults!

 In this article we are going to dive into what it means to follow a real food diet as a family, and the benefits your kids will experience when real food is part of their day.

 Read on to learn how you can overcome the challenges of providing real food for your kids, and the best way to get them on board.
-By getting kids involved in the kitchen, making tasty, healthy, kid-friendly meals, you can win over even the pickiest eater.
+By getting them involved in the kitchen with kid-friendly kitchen tools and fun nutrition activities for kids, and making tasty, healthy, kid-friendly meals, you can win over even the pickiest eater.

 What it means “to real-food” as a family